 - Represent a fraction a/b on a number line diagram by marking off a lengths 1/b from 0.
 Recognize that the resulting interval has size a/b and that its endpoint locates the number a/b on the number line.

 - Express whole numbers as fractions, and recognize fractions that are equivalent to whole numbers.
-Examples: Express 3 in the form 3 = 3/1; recognize that 6/1 = 6; locate 4/4 and 1 at the same point of a number line diagram.
+For example, express 3 in the form 3 = 3/1; recognize that 6/1 = 6; locate 4/4 and 1 at the same point of a number line diagram.

 Tell and write time to the nearest minute and measure time intervals in minutes.
-Solve word problems involving addition and subtraction of time intervals in minutes, e.g., by representing the problem on a number line diagram.
+Solve word problems involving addition and subtraction of time intervals in minutes, for example, by representing the problem on a number line diagram.

-Measure and estimate liquid volumes and masses of objects using standard units of grams (g), kilograms (kg), and liters (l).6 Add, subtract, multiply, or divide to solve one-step word problems involving masses or volumes that are given in the same units, e.g., by using drawings (such as a beaker with a measurement scale) to represent the problem.7
+Measure and estimate liquid volumes and masses of objects using standard units of grams (g), kilograms (kg), milliliters (ml), and liters (l).
+(Excludes compound units such as cubic centimeters [cc or cm3] and finding the geometric volume of a container.)
+Add, subtract, multiply, or divide to solve one-step word problems involving masses of objects or volumes of liquids that are given in the same units, for example, by using drawings (such as a beaker with a measurement scale) to represent the problem.
+(Excludes multiplicative comparison problems.)

 Generate measurement data by measuring lengths using rulers marked with halves and fourths of an inch.
-Show the data by making a line plot, where the horizontal scale is marked off in appropriate units-whole numbers, halves, or quarters.
+Show the data by making a line plot where the horizontal scale is marked off in appropriate units-whole numbers, halves, or quarters.

-- A square with side length 1 unit, called "a unit square," is said to have "one square unit" of area, and can be used to measure area.
+- A square with side length one unit, called "a unit square," is said to have "one square unit" of area, and can be used to measure area.

 - A plane figure which can be covered without gaps or overlaps by n unit squares is said to have an area of n square units.